Adventures in Machine Learning

 4) Customization of Module Attributes

-Python has a lot of different attributes that can be used to manipulate and customize the behavior of modules.
-Attributes are accessed using dot notation and can be set at runtime.
+Python offers a wide range of attributes that can be used to manipulate and customize the behavior of modules.
+These attributes are accessed using dot notation and can be set at runtime.

 Overview of Attributes in Python and Their Use Cases

-There are many attributes in Python that can be used to customize the behavior of modules.
+Several attributes in Python allow you to customize module behavior.
 Some of the most common ones include:

-Attributes can be accessed using dot notation, like so:
+Attributes can be accessed using dot notation, as shown in the following example:

 import datetime